-I also have endometriosis and Complex PTSD, and I’m learning every day how to navigate these conditions.
+I also autistic and have endometriosis and Complex PTSD.
+I’m learning every day how to navigate these conditions.
 My experiences with childhood abuse, sexual trauma, chronic pain and illness are a big part of the frame through which I see the world.
-As a result, I value empathy, compassion, kindness and accountability.

 In many ways, I have enjoyed tremendous privilege: I’m white, thin, and although my family was often on the brink of financial disaster, we passed well enough for a stable working class family.
 This privilege has given me access to all sorts of places that I probably shouldn’t have been allowed into.
 The least I can do is pull back the curtains and show you what I find.

 Everything from my thoughts on endometriosis to episodes from my rural, desert community.